 Web 2.0 Science Tools By Laura Turner The following web2.0 sites would be useful for science educators at the high school and middle school level.
 Some would also be appropriate for higher elementary grade levels.
-Motion: Forces Forces are a big part of physics.
-Physicists devote a lot of time to the study of forces that are found everywhere in the universe.
-The forces could be big, such as the pull of a star on a planet.
 The Earth and Beyond Welcome to The Earth and Beyond Hello, my name is Tim O'Brien.
 I'm an astronomer working at The University of Manchester's Jodrell Bank Observatory.
 As an astronomer my job is to try and understand how the universe works and my main interest is why some stars explode - more about this later!
 I also get to visit lots of schools and share amazing facts with children and teachers about the Sun, Earth and Moon, the stars and planets, and the Universe as we know it!

 www.physicscentral.com/explore/einstein/index.cfm A New World View A New World View is a tribute to the World Year of Physics 2005.
 The artists designed A New World View to challenge and inspire today's children to build on the science of the past and be a part of the science of the future.
 Einstein's Miracle Year Fun Sites for Primary Pupils - Science General Sites BBC Science Clips 36 interactive resources linked to the QCA Scheme of Work for Science - ideal for use with an interactive whiteboard.
 Life Processes and Living Things The Great Plant Escape Help Detective LePlant and his partners Bud and Sprout unlock the amazing mysteries of plant life!
 They will need your help to find clues, do experiments, and solve problems as you journey into the world of plants.